reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 - Menu navigation (on supported models) - depends on user settings from the ROM
 - Card formatting (and restoring ML)
 - Call/return trace until booting the GUI (a rigid test that may have to be updated frequently)
-- Call/return trace on bootloader (likely independent on firmware version and user settings)
+- Call/return trace on bootloader (likely independent of firmware version and user settings)
 - Callstack consistency with call/return trace (at every DebugMsg call)
 - File I/O (whether the firmware creates a DCIM directory on startup)
 - FA_CaptureTestImage (basic image capture process, without compression or CR2 output)